How to Begin the Search When Not in SF

 - If you can come early for a visit before you officially move in, then you want to plan all of the research and set up appointments before you arrive in SF.

 - If you can't come to SF before you'd like to move in then that is okay too.
-You will need to set up as many appointments before you arrive so you are prepared to search when you get too SF.
-It is important to also have a Plan B for short term housing in case your appointments don't pan out.
+You will need to set up as many appointments before you arrive so you are prepared to search when you get to SF.
+Alternatively, you can try to see the place virtually (using zoom, skype, facetime, etc.) if the landlord or property manager allows it and you feel comfortable and confident.
+It is important to also have a Plan B for short-term housing in case your appointments don't pan out.